PeteyChan/SimpleECS/README.md

 ### Motivation

 Ever since I first came across Entity Component Systems I thought it was a great Idea.
 Separating data from the logic is genius, no more questioning "should this belong to this class?" nonsense.
 To me the less thinking I need to do when to make my game the better.
-I searched for a bit for other Entity Systems but thier workflows often involved too much manual setup of entities and/or components to tie the systems to Unity for my liking.
-I just make games for a hobby and I'm also quite fond of Unity's simple drag and drop method of creating prefabs.
-It didn't look too hard to roll my own so I thought I'd give it a go and this is the result.
+I searched for a bit for other Entity Systems but thier workflows often involved too much manual setup of entities and/or components.
+I just make games for a hobby so I wanted something more similar to Unity's current workflow.
+It didn't look too hard to roll my own so I gave it a go and this is the result.

 ## Features
 - Freely enable and disable Entity Systems during runtime